ruchith696/mnist-digit-classifier/README.md

 # mnist-digit-classifier

-The basic idea of this project is to apply Convolutional Neural Networks(CNN) to MNIST(handwritten digits) dataset.
+The basic idea is to apply Convolutional Neural Networks(CNN) to MNIST(handwritten digits) dataset.